firebase/firebase-cpp-sdk/release_build_files/readme.md

 |                          | (Maven package)
 |                          | com.google.firebase:firebase-auth
 |                          | (Maven package)
+Google Play services module| com.google.android.gms:play-services-base:18.0.1
+|                          | (Maven package)

 The Firebase C++ SDK uses an Android BoM (Bill of Materials) to specify a single Firebase Android SDK version number to use, rather than individual versions for each library.
 For more information, please see the [Firebase Android SDK documentation](https://firebase.google.com/docs/android/learn-more#bom).

+If you wish to use the `google_play_services::CheckAvailability` and `MakeAvailable` functions, or `firebase::ModuleInitializer`, you must include com.google.android.gms:play-services-base as a dependency as well, as listed under "Google Play services module" in the table above.

 Note: AdMob C++ is not currently compatible with the latest Firebase AdMob Android SDK (20.x.x).
 Please ensure that you use firebase-ads version 19.8.0 in